 Python offers the with

-statement, which acts as a context manager and simplifies the process of file handling.
 The with statement ensures that the file is properly opened and closed, even if exceptions occur during the file operations.

 It automatically takes care of resource management and cleanup, making the code more readable and reducing the risk of resource leaks.